EQWorks/python-curriculum/01-immediate-applications-2.md

 'puppies'
 ```

 The above is a _range_ operation that takes the characters from index 5 (included) to index 12 (excluded).
-Another way to interpret it is that it takes the characters from index 5 and count up to 7 (12 - 5) characters.
+Another interpretation is that it takes the characters from index number 5 and count up to 7 (12 - 5) characters.

-You can even specify the third variation to "jump" the sequence:
+You can even specify the third variation to _jump_ the sequence:

 ```python
 >>> 'make puppies great again! 🐶'[5:12:4]